 The Australian Government requires officials to consider, in the context of value for money:

-Under the Commonwealth Procurement Rules, Australian Government organisations can directly engage a small and medium enterprise (SME) for procurements valued between $80,000 and $200,000 (including GST), or between $80,000 and $500,000 (including GST) for procurements by or on behalf of the Department of Defence, providing value for money can be demonstrated.
+Under the Commonwealth Procurement Rules, Australian Government organisations can directly engage a small and medium enterprise (SME) for procurements valued up to $500,000 (including GST), providing value for money can be demonstrated.

 Prior to approaching an SME on this basis, Australian Government organisations must first give Indigenous businesses an opportunity to bid for these goods and services before they can directly engage a non-Indigenous owned SME.